IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

 Once ``dpctl`` is installed, use ``python -m dpctl --full-list`` to list recognized devices.

-For ``dpctl`` to target Intel GPU devices, appropriate drivers should be installed systemwide.
+For ``dpctl`` to target Intel GPU devices, appropriate drivers should be installed system wide.
 Please refer to `GPU installation guide <gpu_stack_installation_guide_>`_ for detailed instructions on how to install required drivers on Linux.

 .. _gpu_stack_installation_guide: https://dgpu-docs.intel.com/

 .. note::
-    Instructions for setting up GPU drivers in Windows Subsystem for Linux (WSL) is forthcoming.
+    Instructions for setting up GPU drivers in Windows Subsystem for Linux (WSL) will be added in a future release of this document.

 Building from source
 ====================